norheim/pextant/docs/API-documentation.rst

 	Includes metabolic cost functions from Santee 2001, as well as a velocity function from Marquez 2007 (based on data from Waligoria and Horrigan 1975).

-.. py:class:: BASALTExplorer(mass, gravity, parameters = None)
+.. py:class:: BASALTExplorer(mass, parameters = None)

 	An instance of ExplorerModel representing a BASALT scientist.
 Currently empty; will be completed after an analysis of data from the August COTM missing, in order to derive a velocity function.